Fathom Digital Manufacturing Corporation

 As the company expanded through acquisitions, Fathom’s leadership realised they needed to refresh the brand.
 This would be a way of welcoming its acquisitions and new staff into the fold, and of positioning the firm for continued growth by demonstrating the breadth of its offerings and capabilities.

-Our design experts at Astro Studios, part of PA Consulting, had worked with Fathom before, developing product prototypes.
-Astro Studios also built brands in-house previously, providing deep insight into the branding requirements of fast-growing companies.
+Our design experts had worked with Fathom before, developing product prototypes.
+We also built brands in-house previously, providing deep insight into the branding requirements of fast-growing companies.

 The team brought branding, industrial design, and stakeholder management skills to this project.
 Because of the strategic nature of the initiative, we partnered directly with the board of directors, company co-founder and incoming C-suite of the companies involved.
 The process was extremely collaborative, with bi-weekly check-ins with leadership and supporting other needs, like developing a pitch deck for investors.